thomas-leroy/dotfiles/README.md

 The goal of this repository is to facilitate the rapid setup and synchronization of development environments across multiple machines.
 It also allows customization and easy management of common system configurations.

-## Deposit structure
+## Repository structure

-The deposit is organized as follows:
+The repository is organized as follows:

 - `commons/`: Common configurations for all environments.
 - `mac/`: Configurations for MacOs.
 - `ubuntu/`: Configurations for Ubuntu/WSL.
+- `windows/`: Configurations for Windows (Powershell).
+- `vscode/` : Code and resources to import and export configuration for Visual Studio Code

 ## How to use this repository

+### Requirement

 To use this repository, clone it to your local machine, then follow the instructions specific to each folder to configure the relevant software.

-The only dependency is git.
+The only dependency is `git`.

 ### Clone the repository